rafadc/socialsync/README.md

 # Socialsync

-A tiny Go program to synchronize your Mastodon feed with X.
+A tiny Go program to synchronize your Mastodon feed with X. It will only go in the Mastodon->X direction.

 Mastodon offers a small RSS feed for every user's timeline so we can take advantage of that.